How do I enroll a Purple Heart Recipient?

 Where is the National Purple Heart located?

-The New Windsor Cantonment State Historic Site in New York's Hudson River Valley
+The National Purple Heart Hall of Honor is co-located with the New Windsor Cantonment State Historic Site in New York's Hudson River Valley.

-is the setting for the Hall of Honor.
-Just sixty miles north of Manhattan and ten miles north of the United
+Just sixty miles north of Manhattan and twelve miles north of the United

 States Military Academy at West Point, the Cantonment was an extensive military post housing some 7,500